East German civil rights activists praised in Bundestag 30 years on | DW | 06.06.2019

 Restoring an economic balance

-Brandenburg State Premier Dietmar Woidke said during the debate that the continuing differences between eastern and western states in terms of pay agreements and pensions needed to be addressed.
+Brandenburg state Premier Dietmar Woidke said during the debate that continuing differences between eastern and western states such as pay agreements and pensions needed to be addressed.
 Germans should learn from the events of 1989: "We can only do all this together, and not in separation, in hate or intolerance."

-Left Party lawmaker Matthias Höhn said the social and economic consequences for people in the former East had been severe after the 1989 demonstrations and that the Federal government should recognize this: "You can not continue to celebrate the heroism of 1989 in your speeches without taking into account how far many of these heroes fell in the months afterwards."
+Left party lawmaker Matthias Höhn said that the social and economic consequences for people in the former East had been severe after the 1989 demonstrations and that the federal government should recognize this: "You cannot continue to celebrate the heroism of 1989 in your speeches without taking into account how far many of these heroes fell in the months afterwards."

-The Alternative for Germany (AfD)'s Marc Jongen criticized the ruling parties for manipulating the events of 1989 for their own current political purposes, which he claimed devalued their efforts.
+The Alternative for Germany's Marc Jongen criticized the governing parties, accusing them of using the events of 1989 to suit their own current political purposes and thereby devaluing them.

 -